You will learn

 2. Click into the text box and create your response.
 You can:

-• Send multiple messages in a row.
+• Send multiple messages in a row

 While communicating via web chat, agents can see read receipts, which show whether their messages have been seen by the profile.
 This ensures clarity in communication and aids in maintaining ongoing helpful dialogues.
+Replying to a web chat message automatically assigns it to you.
+Learn more about ticket assignment for Inbox tickets.

 Note that the same profile can have an active web chat ticket and an SMS ticket in Inbox.
 Once the web chat ticket is closed, however, it cannot be reopened, and site visitors will have to start a new chat session.
+Each new conversation begins a new ticket.

 Web chat best practices